Mendon, New York: Government

-In New York State, towns are organized with an elective legislative body known as the Town Board.
-Town government is run by the Town Board which acts as the executive, administrative and legislative body of the town.
-A Town Board, as a group, is the executive head of the town, there being no true executive in town government comparable with a mayor of a city or village, or with the governor of the state.
-While the Supervisor presides at Town Board meetings and may be assigned certain powers of administration and supervision, the additional duties and responsibilities of the Supervisor are only those which result from that position's statutory role as town treasurer.
+In New York state, towns are organized with an elective legislative body known as a town board.
+Town government is run by the town board, members of which act as the executive, administrative and legislative body of the town.
+A town board, as a group, is the executive head of the town, there being no true executive in town government comparable with a mayor of a city or village, or with the governor of the state.
+While the supervisor presides at town board meetings and may be assigned certain powers of administration and supervision, the additional duties and responsibilities of the supervisor are only those which result from that position's statutory role as town treasurer.

-Prior to 1964, authority for Town Board action had to be in specific state legislation or in the Constitution.
+Prior to 1964, authority for town board action had to be in specific state legislation or in the constitution.
 Since that date, however, towns have had constitutional home rule powers.
-Towns are able to enact local laws regarding subjects within the realm of "property, affairs and government" of the town, provided the laws are not inconsistent with the Constitution or a law of general statewide applicability enacted by the State Legislature.
-In addition, towns may adopt local laws concerning a number of other subjects specified in the Constitution and the Municipal Home Rule Law, so long as they are not inconsistent with general law applicable to all towns, and provided there is no statutory restriction against such local law.
-Since 1974, with certain exceptions, towns may even supersede some provisions of Town Law regardless of their general applicability.
-Besides the above described legislative powers, Town Law and other state statutes contain authority for Town Boards to act in a variety of specific areas.
-These have been amended over the years where Town Boards now have the authority to supply almost every public function or service that any other municipality may provide, subject to the functions specific rules and procedures.
+Towns are able to enact local laws regarding subjects within the realm of "property, affairs and government" of the town, provided the laws are not inconsistent with the constitution or a law of general statewide applicability enacted by the State Legislature.
+In addition, towns may adopt local laws concerning a number of other subjects specified in the constitution and the Municipal Home Rule Law, so long as they are not inconsistent with general law applicable to all towns, and provided there is no statutory restriction against such local law.
+Since 1974, with certain exceptions, towns may even supersede some provisions of town law regardless of their general applicability.
+Besides the above-described legislative powers, town law and other state statutes contain authority for town boards to act in a variety of specific areas.
+These have been amended over the years such that town boards have the authority to supply almost every public function or service that any other municipality may provide, subject to the functions specific rules and procedures.